-We have a thriving graduate programme and currently have over 100 D.Phil. and M.Sc.
-(Res) students conducting research projects in a wide range of Neuroscience related topics.
+We have a thriving graduate programme and currently have over 150 DPhil. and MSc (Res) students conducting research projects in a wide range of Neuroscience related topics.
 We look forward to interacting with you during your time in the department.

-If you have any questions or queries, please do not hesitate to get in touch using the email address: graduate@ndcn.ox.ac.uk.
+If you have any questions or queries, please do not hesitate to get in touch using the email address graduate@ndcn.ox.ac.uk.

-Chrystalina Antoniades - Director of Graduate Studies

-Sasha Panagiotidis - Academic Administration Officer
+Assoc. prof. Chrystalina Antoniades - Director of Graduate Studies Dr. Leen Van Broeck - Academic Administration Manager Ms. Katharine Ware - Academic Administration Officer